harish-sundar/nba-mvp-predictor/README.md

-NBA MVP Predictor
+# NBA MVP Predictor

-Introduction
+## Overview
-This project leverages web scraping techniques to gather data on over 30 seasons of NBA teams, players, and MVP winners.
-The data is then cleaned, filtered, and merged to create a comprehensive database that is ideal for predictive modeling.
-The project also includes a RandomForest model with 50 predictors that predicts the NBA MVP standings for the upcoming NBA season with 73% accuracy.
+This project leveraged webscraping to collect data on over 30 seasons of NBA teams, players, and MVP winners.
+The data was then cleaned, filtered, and merged to create a comprehensive database that was ideal for predictive modeling.
+A RandomForest model with 50 predictors was developed to predict the NBA MVP standings for the upcoming NBA season with 73% accuracy.
+The model was backtested to evaluate performance and reduce overfitting to ensure accuracy.

-Installation
-Clone the repository using git clone https://github.com/your-username/nba-mvp-predictor.git Install the required dependencies using pip install -r requirements.txt Usage
-Run python main.py to scrape the data and clean, filter, and merge it into the comprehensive database.
+## Technologies
+- Python
+- Pandas
+- BS4
+- Requests
+- Scikit-Learn
+- Matplotlib

+## Data Collection and Preparation
+The data was collected through webscraping using BeautifulSoup4 and Requests.
+Data on NBA teams, players, and MVP winners were collected from over 30 seasons of NBA history.
+The data was cleaned, filtered, and merged using Pandas.

+## Model Development and Validation
+A RandomForest model with 50 predictors was developed using Scikit-Learn.
+The model was then backtested to evaluate its performance and reduce overfitting.
+The final model had an accuracy rate of 73%.

+## Results
-Run python predict.py to use the RandomForest model to predict the NBA MVP standings for the upcoming season.
+The RandomForest model was able to accurately predict the NBA MVP standings for the upcoming NBA season with an accuracy rate of 73%.
+This project demonstrates the power of webscraping and machine learning in predicting future outcomes in sports.
-Backtesting
-The model has been backtested to evaluate its performance and reduce overfitting to ensure accuracy.

-Credits
-This project was developed by [Your Name].